 5. Conclusion

 The genotypes BRS Catiana, BRS Pampeira, BRS A702 CL, AB171266, and AB171267 were most affected by the disease, as they presented the highest AUDPC values and maximum severity, as well as the lowest fresh mass values.
-The genotype that presented the best level of resistance to sheath blight was AB171292, with the lowest AUDPC value and lowest severity.
-AB171294 and AB171307, although not the lowest AUDPC value and lowest severity, presented the highest average fresh mass values.
+The genotype that presented the best level of resistance to sheath blight was AB171275, AB171292, AB171294, with the lowest AUDPC value and lowest severity.
 Sheath blight can lead to a reduction in plant biomass and, depending on the severity, death.
 The genotypes that fit the Gompertz model presented the highest levels of severity compared to the genotypes in the Monomolecular model.

 6. References

-AMORIN, L. R., JAM; BERGAMIM FILHO.
+Amorin, L. R., Jam; Bergamim F..
 (2018).
 Manual of Phytopathology - Principles and concepts.
 Agronômica Ceres, 2, 419–529.

 Azevedo, C. F., Fonseca, F., Ribeiro, N. B., da Silva, D. J. H., Cecon, P. R., Barili, L. D., & Pinheiro, V. R. (2012).
 Multivariate classification of the progress curves of tomato late blight among accessions from the UFV Germoplasma Vegetable Bank/Classificacao multivariada de curvas de progresso da requeima do tomateiro entre acessos do Banco de Germaplasma de Hortalicas da UFV.
 Ciência Rural, 42(3), 414-418.